Local history rooms are located at the Hervey Bay and Maryborough library branches.

 If you need assistance with family history enquiries, please speak to our Library staff.

-Please note that from the 4 June 2018 the Local History talks will be scheduled for the first Monday of the month from 12 to 1pm.
+Local History talks are held on the first Monday of the month from 12 to 1pm.

 A variety of guest speakers present informative sessions about the rich heritage of the Fraser Coast.

 Find our local history talks and oral histories on Fraser Coast Libraries Youtube account.

 Fraser Coast Libraries hold a number of local history collections including: images, printed material, maps and plans, manuscripts and archives, newspapers, vertical file, audio-visual, microforms and computerised records.

 Historypin is a digital archive of historical and personal photos, documents and audio-visual recollections.

 Council in partnership with the Maryborough Wide Bay and Burnett Historical Society Inc has a curated collection - World War One Patriotism in the Wide Bay region.